lisa-lumos/operating-systems/31-files-and-directories.md

 However, there are a few interesting cases, where an entry in the open file table is shared.
 One of those cases occurs, when a parent process creates a child process with fork().
 Sharing open file table entries across parent and child is occasionally useful.
 For example, if you create a number of processes that are cooperatively working on a task, they can write to the same output file without any extra coordination.

+Most times when a program calls write(), it is just telling the file system: please write this data to persistent storage, at some point in the future (eventual guarantee).
+However, some applications require more than this, e.g., in a database management system (DBMS), development of a correct recovery protocol requires the ability to force writes to disk from time to time.
+To support these types of applications, most file systems provide some additional control APIs, such as fsync().

+The rename() call is usually implemented as an atomic call, with respect to system crashes; if the system crashes during the renaming, the file will either be named the old name or the new name, and not an odd in-between state.

+Beyond file access, we expect the file system to have information about each file it is storing (files metadata).

+Beyond files, a set of directory-related system calls enable you to make, read, and delete directories.